-With the approval of the Dean of Education, appropriate courses passed previously and which have not already been credited to another completed qualification may be transferred to the Certificate, provided that they satisfy all other regulations of the Certificate.
-Once the Certificate is conferred, such courses will not then be creditable to other awards of the University.
+With the approval of the Dean of Education, appropriate courses passed previously and which have not already been credited to another completed qualification may be transferred to the Certificate. provided that they satisfy all other regulations of the Certificate.
+Once the Certificate is conferred, such courses will not then be creditable to other awards. of the University.

-8. Transfer of Credit to the PGDipEd or MEd
+8. Transfer of to PGDipEd or MEd

-- (a) No credit is available for cross-crediting to another award of the University from a completed Certificate (Note that the Certificate is considered completed when the Certificate is conferred, ie, the student graduates with the Certificate). - (b) With the approval of the Dean of Education, any courses passed towards the Certificate that have not been credited to a conferred Certificate, may be credited towards a Postgraduate Diploma in Education or a Master of Education, provided that enrolment in the Certificate then lapses.
-Courses transferred under this Regulation must comply with all Regulations of the award the credit is transferred to, including maximum completion timeframes.
+- (a) With the approval of the Dean of Education, any courses passed towards the Certificate that have not been credited to a conferred Certificate, may be credited towards a Postgraduate Diploma in Education or a Master of Education, provided that enrolment in the Certificate then lapses.
+Courses transferred under this Regulation must comply with all Regulations of the award the credit is transferred to, including maximum completion timeframes. - (b) With the approval of the Dean of Education: - i.
+A candidate with a completed PGCertEd or equivalent may be exempt 60 points (0.5 EFTS) from either (1) PGDipEd; or (2) MEd. - ii.
+Candidates under 8(b)(i) must meet the entry criteria for the named qualification.